European Open - Betting Odds, Favourites to Win, History and Past Champions

 Future Outlook:

-With its move to Brussels, the European Open is poised to grow further in stature.
-Its consistent place in the ATP calendar ensures that it will continue to attract top players and offer fans world-class tennis in Belgium.
+With its relocation to Brussels and consistent place in the ATP calendar, the European Open is poised to grow further in stature.
+It will continue to attract top players and offer fans world class tennis in Belgium.

 -